All Episodes

 And she was 12, by the way, when she did this.

-Oh 12-year-old girl just meets a salesman.
+So a 12-year-old girl just meets a salesman.

-She's like, Can I have some pins?
+She's like, can I have some pens?

 He's like, nah.

-She's like, curse you, and he died.
+She's like, curse you.

 And so they were like, this girl's a witch.

-And so her and her family were all like accused of witchcraft, and then they all started blaming each other in the town.
+And then they all started blaming each other in the town.

 But the weird part is like they all admitted to it.

-They literally said on court trial, like, hey, I did use witchcraft to attempt to speak to the devil and summon him.
+They literally like said on court trial, hey, I did use witchcraft to attempt to speak to the devil and summon him.

-And so it's like, well, why?
+And so it's like, why?

 Oh, the family said that?